MontclairRobotics/PowerUp/README.md

 - `deploy` will build and deploy your code.
 - `deploy --offline` will build and deploy your code over ethernet.
 - `riolog` will display the RoboRIO console output.
-- `smartDashboard` will launch Smart Dashboard
+- `shuffleboard` will launch Shuffleboard

 You can chain multiple commands in your build configuration if you so desire by separating your build tasks with a space like `deploy smartDashboard` or `deploy riolog`.